kasper/phoenix/README.md

 ## Thanks

-Phoenix is currently developed by Kasper Hirvikoski ([@kasper](https://github.com/kasper/)) and Jason Milkins ([@jasonm23](https://github.com/jasonm23/)) with the generous help of contributions made by many [individuals](https://github.com/kasper/phoenix/graphs/contributors/).
-It was originally authored by Steven Degutis ([@sdegutis](https://github.com/sdegutis/)) as a fork of Zephyros — also an app of his.
+Phoenix is currently being developed by Kasper Hirvikoski ([@kasper](https://github.com/kasper/)) with the generous help of contributions made by many [individuals](https://github.com/kasper/phoenix/graphs/contributors/).
+It was originally authored by Steven Degutis ([@sdegutis](https://github.com/sdegutis/)).
 As it stands now, it has been rewritten from the ground up by Kasper Hirvikoski.

 ## License